Filmscore88/SharkkTankk/notes.md

 delete any attributes not uses

-Establish Authentication
-Establish Authorization

-Validations for All Models

-Routes
-Views
-Forms
-Any more controllers?(Sessions, Admin etc..)
-OmniAuth Facebook
-Nesting
-Scoping
+1-Authentication password and login for everything 2-Authorization for who gets to see what
+3-Scoping

-Your forms should correctly display validation errors. a.
+4-Your forms should correctly display validation errors. a.
 Your fields should be enclosed within a fields_with_errors class b.
-Error messages describing the validation failures must be present within the view.
+Error messages describing the validation failures must be present within the view

-your_attribute.strftime("%m/%d/%Y")   #=> "11/19/2007"
+5-Validations
+6-HTML CSS
+7-Blog/Video

 <div class="h30 pt4 px3 mb1px">